XRPLF/ci/docker/tools-rippled/README.md

 ### Building and pushing the Docker image

-Currently this Dockerfile can be used to build one image:
+Currently, this Dockerfile can be used to build one image:

 * `clang-format` with C++ formatting tools.
 This image requires parameters:
   * `UBUNTU_VERSION` for selection of Ubuntu release (recommended `noble`)